polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/index.md

 #### Specifying Nightly Version

-When a Substrate-based project builds its included runtime it picks the latest installed nightly version by default in order to do so.
-If that version is incompatible you can override that decision by setting the `WASM_BUILD_TOOLCHAIN` environment variable when building the project:
+When a Substrate based project builds its included runtime it picks the latest installed nightly version by default.
+If the nightly version is incompatible you can override that decision by setting the `WASM_BUILD_TOOLCHAIN` environment variable when building the project by using the following command:

 ```bash
 WASM_BUILD_TOOLCHAIN=nightly-<yyyy-MM-dd> cargo build
 ```

 Note that this builds only the runtime with the specified toolchain.
-The rest of project will be compiled with your default toolchain which is usually the latest installed stable toolchain as it should be.
+The rest of project will be compiled with your default toolchain which is usually the latest installed stable toolchain.

 #### Latest Nightly